NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

 Small exercice, create a small guessing game: guess the randomly generated number within range [1;100], within 7 or 8 guess.

 Tiny project 3: Create a Christmas count down, in Python. xmascountdown.py

+Tool project A: verif_integer.py = create a fonction to verify if input number is integer and within range.